ellipsisComma/weird-waves/README.md

 Audio horror broadcasting online!

-Weird Waves is a client-side library, playlist-maker, and player for a curated collection of horror, weird fiction, and SFF audiobooks and radio plays.
+Weird Waves is a client-side playlist-maker and audio player for a curated collection of horror, weird fiction, and SFF audiobooks and radio plays.
 It has no dependencies/is built on the web platform.

 It's also a sort of baseline web dev whetstone for me.